HaocanSun/haocansun.github.io/_pages/about.md

-**Conclusion**
+**Key Contribution**
--I used a parallel process latent growth model to track the nonlinear growth trajectories of sexuality knowledge and attitudes, and a mixed effects model to assess whether sexuality education impacts behavioral indicators.
-Results suggest that more sustained CSE is necessary for vocational high school students in China.
-Online CSE presents a feasible solution to enhance sexuality knowledge and attitude and bridge the gap in developmental and sexuality education levels.
-However, behaviors and well-being outcomes did not yield consistent positive results.
+-Evaluated a large-scale online comprehensive sexuality education program in China.
+Results support its effectiveness in improving sexuality knowledge and attitudes, while highlighting the need for sustained interventions to influence behavioral outcomes.
+I used a parallel process latent growth model to track the nonlinear growth trajectories of sexuality knowledge and attitudes, and a mixed effects model to assess whether sexuality education impacts behavioral indicators.

 </div>
 </div>